Contaminants of emerging concern: Membrane bioreactors

-Another method of possible remediation for CECs is through the use of membrane bioreactors (MBRs) that act through mechanisms of sorption and biodegradation.
-Membrane bioreactors have shown results on being able to filter out certain solutes and chemicals from wastewater through methods of microfiltration, but due to the extremely small size of CECs, MBRs must rely on other mechanisms in order to ensure the removal of CECs.
-One mechanism that MBRs use to remove CECs from wastewater is sorption.
-Sorption of the CECs to sludge deposits in the MBR's system can allow the deposits to sit and be bombarded with water, causing the eventual biodegradation of CECs in the membrane.
+Another method of possible remediation for CEC is through the use of membrane bioreactors (MBRs) that act through mechanisms of sorption and biodegradation.
+Membrane bioreactors have shown results on being able to filter out certain solutes and chemicals from wastewater through methods of microfiltration, but due to the extremely small size of CEC, MBRs must rely on other mechanisms in order to ensure the removal of CEC.
+One mechanism that MBRs use to remove CEC from wastewater is sorption.
+Sorption of the CEC to sludge deposits in the MBR's system can allow the deposits to sit and be bombarded with water, causing the eventual biodegradation of CEC in the membrane.
 Sorption of a particular CEC can be even more efficient in the system if the CEC is hydrophobic, causing it to move from the wastewater to the sludge deposits more quickly.

+Current events and advocacy

+The management of CEC has gained increasing attention in recent years due to their potential impact on public health and the environment.
+In response to these concerns, various governmental and international organizations have initiated efforts to address CEC through research, regulation, and public outreach.

+In January 2024, the White House Office of Science and Technology Policy announced a coordinated federal research initiative to address CEC in surface waters.
+The initiative aims to enhance understanding of the sources, occurrence, and effects of CEC, as well as to develop effective strategies for their removal and management.

+Furthermore, the Organization for Economic Co-operation and Development (OECD) has been actively involved in addressing CEC.
+The OECD Workshop on Managing Contaminants of Emerging Concern in Surface Waters brought together experts from various countries to discuss challenges and solutions related to CEC, emphasizing the importance of international collaboration in tackling this global issue.

+These recent developments underscore the growing recognition of the need for concerted efforts to address the challenges posed by CEC to protect public health and the environment.

+Advocacy efforts for the regulation of CEC are important to push for legislation and regulatory action.
+Environmental advocacy groups raise awareness about the potential risks associated with CEC and urge for the advancement of environmental protection policies.
+These groups lobby for the enhancement of water quality standards, particularly the inclusion of CEC in the monitoring and treatment protocols of wastewater facilities, resulting in improved effluent quality NECRI.